 In the outpatient setting, there are limited data related to access.
-However, data from CAPC indicates that regions that lack access to inpatient palliative care tend to:39
+However, data from CAPC indicate that regions that lack access to inpatient palliative care tend to:41

-- have fewer hospitals that maintain nonprofit status, are academically-affiliated, and have formal teaching programs; - be located in the southern U.S.; and - have fewer faith-based health care organizations.
+- have fewer academically-affiliated, nonprofit hospitals with formal teaching programs; - be located in the southern U.S.; and - have fewer faith-based health care organizations.

-While less documented than other health disparities, there appear to be issues related to general access to symptom management and communication services among African Americans and Latinos as compared to white patients.
-40 Factors impacting access specifically to palliative care are less well-understood, but some studies have identified contributors such as:
+While less documented than other health disparities, there appear to be issues associated with access to symptom management and communication services among African Americans and Latinos as compared to white patients.42 Factors impacting access to palliative care are not well-understood, but may include:

-- gaps in palliative care knowledge among minority older adults; - spiritual and religious beliefs that conflict with perceived palliative care practices; - mistrust of the health care system due to past experience;40 and - cultural barriers including absence of minority staff, interpreters, and outreach/education to diverse communities.
+- gaps in palliative care knowledge among minority older adults; - spiritual and religious beliefs that conflict with perceived palliative care practices; - mistrust of the health care system due to past experience;42 and - cultural barriers including absence of minority staff, interpreters, and outreach/education to diverse communities.